nyran-pg675/nyran-pg675/README.md

-I’m Nyran Abraham Tahija, a postgraduate student in Environmental Science with a Bachelor’s degree in Fisheries and Marine Science.
+I’m Nyran Abraham Tahija, a postgraduate student in environmental science with a Bachelor’s degree in Fisheries and Marine Science.
 I’m passionate about marine science, remote sensing & GIS, Web GIS, GIS programming.